-On September 23rd, 480 BCE, the legendary ancient Greek poet and playwright Euripides was born.
-He was born on the Greek island of Salamis.
+On September 23rd, 480 BCE, the legendary ancient Greek playwright and poet Euripides was born on the Greek island of Salamis.
 Evidence suggests that he was born into a wealthy family.
-It has been recorded that Euripides served as a cup-bearer (a royal court officer whose duty was to serve drinks at the royal table) for Apollo's dancers, but he soon came to question his religion after being influenced by the great thinkers of the day, including Sophocles, Protagoras, and Anaxagoras.
+He served as a cup-bearer (a royal court officer whose duty was to serve drinks at the royal table) for Apollo's dancers, but soon came to question his religion after being influenced by the great thinkers of the day, including Sophocles, Protagoras, and Anaxagoras.

 Euripides was married twice; his wives were Choerile and Melito, though it's not clear which was his first wife.
 He had three sons.
 Supposedly, he also had a daughter who was killed by a rabid dog, though this may have been a joke attributed to the comic playwright Aristophanes, who often poked fun at Euripides.

 Not much else is known about Euripides' private and public life.
 In addition to his literary talents, he was an accomplished painter and athlete.
 He once traveled to Syracuse, Sicily, and was involved in various public and political activities.
 At the invitation of King Archelaus I of Macedon, Euripides left Athens and moved to Macedonia, where he took up permanent residence.